-d Adjusted for variables in Model 3 and total cholesterol, HDL-C, LDL-C, HbA1c, and the eGFR
+d Adjusted for variables in Model 3 and total cholesterol, HDL-C, LDL-C, HbA1c, the eGFR, and hsCRP

 K-means clustering

 The principle of the K-means clustering algorithm

 As the most commonly used clustering algorithm, K-means is an unsupervised machine learning method that categorizes a dataset into K classes by minimizing the sum of squared Euclidean distance (SSED) within each class[1].
 The working procedure of this algorithm can be summarized in three steps: first, K participants were randomly selected as the initial class centres; subsequently, the remaining participants were assigned to the nearest centres; last, we updated K centres based on newly established classes.
 After several iterations of repeating the above procedures, the SSED within each class was minimized, resulting in the final division of participants into K classes[2].
 To identify the optimal number of classes, we visually analysed the decrease in the SSED resulting from the variation in the number of classes.
 We ultimately determined the number of classes, K, to be 4, as the reduction in SSED became negligible with more than 4 classes.